Descent098/compsci/compsci-kb/programming/Open Source & Free Software.md

 		- [A sad day for Rust (steveklabnik.com)](https://steveklabnik.com/writing/a-sad-day-for-rust)
 		- [The Downfall of Actix Web (youtube.com)](https://www.youtube.com/watch?v=enLUX1TtNyE)

+### Closed source

+Closed source is what most people will think of as the “default” way to do things.
+Essentially this means that the source code used to create an app is not disclosed.
+So for example if you have a large company that distributes videos, you may have no idea what code is running on their servers to process your data.
+It’s important to keep in mind that closed source does not guarantee that something is **proprietary** (created by the company, for the company).
+Many closed source systems actually rely (sometimes entirely) on [[Open Source & Free Software|open source]] software.

+Assuming the other software you’re using does not have any conflicts with the licenses it is there is nothing stopping people from writing closed source software.

+There are some arguable advantages to doing so, such as if you're in any of these situations:

+- You are one of the first groups in a field and want to keep your head start
+- You are using methods of solving a problem that haven’t been patented/published yet
+    - Many countries use a “first to patent” approach, meaning even if you created the technology you can be sued out of using it if someone patents it before you
+- You just don’t want people to use your code
+	- Ultimately projects you create are yours, unless stipulated by other dependencies people don't have any right to tell you what you can and cannot do

+#### Bad reasons to do closed source

+With everything being said, some people opt to do close source for bad reasons.
+Here are a few **bad reasons** to do closed source.

+##### Security through obscurity

+The idea is that something can be secured by just making it hard to find.
+For example you might have a “closed source” file with all the passwords in it, or a server that uses an encryption key in a weird directory so people are less likely to find it.

+One real world example of this was a story I heard from someone who wrote firmware for a router company that used to “trust” devices by having them send signals with set time intervals.
+So for example it would send a letter “a” after establishing a connection at 1, 1.3, 1.5, 1.8, and 3 seconds.
+The idea being this pattern was so “random”, that it should be secure.

+**This isn’t security**, at best it’s just inconvenient for people trying to steal your information.
+Close sourcing something because you don’t know how to do security is just irresponsible, not clever.
+People should be able to know which encryption system, or software your using and **still not be able to break in** (often called [zero trust systems](https://www.microsoft.com/en-ca/security/business/zero-trust#:~:text=What%20is%20Zero%20Trust%3F,originates%20from%20an%20open%20network.).
+If just having to know some small piece of information allows people to break in, then it’s just a matter of your project having information worth stealing before someone will get in.

+##### Uniqueness/proprietary system

+Many times when people are creating projects they intend to sell they will try to not be transparent with the technologies they use.
+If they create websites they want customers to think they use some “special sauce” system to create them that requires the company.
+This being a reason to close source is also a bad idea if you are actually just using open source projects to build with.
+Not only because it’s dishonest, but depending on what you’re doing the claims themselves can be illegal.

+If you lie to someone in order to get them to work with you, in most countries you’re committing fraud.
+It’s fine if you don’t want people to know what you’re using, but that should be the stated reason.
+Trying to hide behind closing your source to ramp up the price, and/or lie about implementation details can create a lot of problems.

 ## Additional Resources
 - Articles & Blog posts on the topic
 	- [Stealing Like a Developer | Schulich Ignite](https://schulichignite.com/blog/stealing-like-a-developer/)